Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adbnotebook](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbnotebook.png)

-Change the value of the adlsAccountName = "dataccelerr267cb5wtgfxg" in cell one to the adlsAccountName of in your deployment
+Change the value of the adlsAccountName = "dataccelerr267cb5wtgfxg" in cell one to the ADLS AccountName of in your deployment

 In my chase my deployment has a Storage account name of `adfacceler7kdgtkhj5mpoa`